15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 READ NEXT

-The Ultimate 2 Weeks in Mexico Itinerary
+An Exciting 2 Weeks in Mexico Itinerary (Mexico City, Chiapas + Yucatan)

 The bulk of the ferries to Isla Mujeres leave from Puerto Juarez (more on that in the above section), which is outside Cancun’s hotel zone, but there are also ferries leaving directly from the hotel zone (for a higher price).